yetanotherco/aligned_layer/README.md

 make anvil-deploy-eigen-contracts
 ```

-When changing AlignedLayer contracts the anvil state needs to be updated with:
+When changing AlignedLayer contracts, the anvil state needs to be updated with:

 ```bash
 make anvil-deploy-aligned-contracts